grokify/ringcentral-sdk-ruby/docs/usage/callqueues/DNDStatus.md

-# Managing Call Queues - Setting DND Status
+# Managing Call Queues - Updating Member Status

-## Managing Call Queue Member Status
+## Overview

 RingCentral Call Queues are a common way to assign responsibility for answering calls to an extension to multiple users.

-The RingCentral API can be used to automate the the scheduling of which members are currently active and inactive on the call queue, a useful feature when managing on call users via an external application.
+The RingCentral API can be used to automate the scheduling of which members are currently active and inactive on the call queue, a useful feature when managing on call users via an external application.
 This can be done by updating the status of a queue member's Do Not Disturb (DND) status via the user extension's presence `dndStatus` property as described here.

 Since this requires managing the extension presence on individual extensions, an administration extension authorization grant is necessary.